Dutch Ceylon: Dutch Ceylon (1664–1795)

-The Dutch retained an area as compensation for the cost of war and gradually extended their land.
+The Dutch retained the areas they had captured as compensation for the cost of war and gradually extended their land.

 British takeover

 The period of Dutch rule over Ceylon would soon come to an end due to changing events in Europe.
 In 1792, the French Revolutionary Wars broke out between Republican France and a coalition of European nations, which included the Dutch Republic.
 In 1794, a French invasion force conquered the Dutch Republic, and Prince William V, the Dutch stadtholder fled into exile with his family to Great Britain in order to escape the French.
 The previous regime was replaced by the French-installed Batavian Republic, which served as a de facto French protectorate.
 This led to confusion throughout the Dutch colonial empire between which regime to support, that of the deposed statholder in Britain or the Batavian Republic.

 A few years prior, Governor Falck had died in 1785 after a short illness.
-He was succeeded by Willem Jacob van der Graaff, an aggressive Dutch expansionist who attempted to extend the colonial borders well beyond established limits.
-In 1792, van der Graaff was readying the colony for a war with the Kingdom of Kandy.
-However, the Dutch East India Company administration in Batavia realised the difficulties such a war would pose given events in Europe and ordered van der Graaff to abandon his war plans.
-In protest, van der Graaff resigned from his position as Governor and was succeeded by Jan Gerard van Angelbeek, who would serve as the last Dutch Governor of Ceylon.
+He was succeeded by Willem Jacob van de Graaf, an aggressive Dutch expansionist who attempted to extend the colonial borders well beyond established limits.
+In 1792, van de Graaf was readying the colony for a war with the Kingdom of Kandy.
+However, the Dutch East India Company administration in Batavia realised the difficulties such a war would pose given events in Europe and ordered van de Graaf to abandon his war plans.
+In protest, van de Graaf resigned from his position as Governor and was succeeded by Johan van Angelbeek, who would serve as the last Dutch Governor of Ceylon.